Lasssssa/APACHE_LOG_ANALYSIS/README.md

 - `-g file.dot`: Generate a `.dot` file to create a graph.
 Utilize the command `dot -Tpng -o file.png file.dot` for graph generation.
 - `-i`: When the `-g file.dot` option is active, include `-i` to directly generate the graph in `.png` format with the name specified using `-g` (e.g., file.png).

+# Installation with Docker
+Unfortunately, this project has not been programmed with docker, so you need to set up your Linux machine.

+However, it's possible that a version with docker will be released one day.

 ## Setup the Linux Machine

 ### Update